THIS DATE IN HISTORY: June 28

 1964: The Montreal Canadiens make a franchise-altering trade with the Boston Bruins, although no one knows it at the time.

 Shortly after taking 16-year-old goalie Ken Dryden with the 14th pick in the NHL Draft, the Bruins trade him to the Canadiens with Alex Campbell for Guy Allen and Paul Reid.
-However, Dryden opts for college instead of the pros and goes 76-4-1 in his final three seasons at Cornell before signing with the Canadiens.
+However, Dryden opts for college instead of the pros and goes 76-4 with one tie in his final three seasons at Cornell before signing with the Canadiens.

 He makes his NHL debut late in the 1970-71 season, goes 6-0-0 and is named as Montreal's playoff starter.
 Dryden goes on to win 12 of 20 games, helps the Canadiens win the Stanley Cup and is awarded the Conn Smythe Trophy as MVP of the playoffs.

 Dryden wins the Calder Trophy as the NHL's top rookie in 1971-72, helps the Canadiens win another Cup in 1973 and is the backbone of the team that wins four consecutive championships from 1976-79.
 He retires after the 1978-79 season at age 31.

 Video: Ken Dryden won Conn Smythe before he won Calder

 1993: The New Jersey Devils name Jacques Lemaire as their new coach, replacing Herb Brooks.
 In the Devils' first two seasons under Lemaire, they advance to Game 7 of the Eastern Conference Final in 1994 and sweep the Detroit Red Wings in the 1995 Cup Final to win the Stanley Cup for the first time since entering the NHL as the Kansas City Scouts in 1974.